A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Conclusion

 \section{Conclusion}

-This work presents the first quantitative study of data normalization in Time-Series Foundation Models (TSFMs).
-Across four architectures, dataset-, instance-, and hybrid normalization methods, and multi-domain benchmarks, we empirically find that mean/std normalizers outperform alternatives by 25–45\% on average and cut zero-shot MASE by 89\% over raw baseline. \textsc{RevIN} delivers the best accuracy-efficiency trade-off: it matches dataset-level standardization yet avoids a full-corpus preprocessing pass—a major saving when pretraining large TSFMs on diverse corpus.
-Its benefit, however, depends on the optimization objective: scale-invariant losses accept \textsc{RevIN} directly, whereas scale-sensitive losses may require clipped in-normalized variants.
-By treating forecasting accuracy as a proxy for TSFM generalization, this analysis lays the groundwork for transferring these gains to classification, imputation, and anomaly detection.
-Because existing normalization research remains tied to dataset- or task-specific models, advancing temporal AI at scale demands TSFM-centric schemes that are dataset/task agnostic.
+This work presents the first quantitative study of data normalization in Time Series Foundation Models (TSFMs).
+Across four architectures, dataset-, instance-, and hybrid normalization methods, and multi-domain benchmarks, we empirically find that mean/std-base normalization methods outperform others, reducing zero-shot MASE by 89\% over raw baseline and by 44\% over other normalization methods. \textsc{RevIN} delivers the best accuracy-efficiency trade-off: it matches dataset-level standardization yet avoids a full-corpus preprocessing pass—a major saving when pretraining large TSFMs on diverse corpus.
+Its benefit, however, depends on the optimization objective: scale-invariant losses accept \textsc{RevIN} directly, whereas scale-sensitive losses may require targeted adaptations.
+By using forecasting accuracy as a proxy for TSFM generalization, this work highlights the limitations of existing normalization research, which largely remains tied to dataset- or task-specific modeling approaches.
+Our findings indicate a clear need for dedicated, dataset- and task-agnostic normalization schemes tailored to TSFMs.
+While this study focuses on time series forecasting, the insights obtained may extend to other time series analysis tasks, such as classification, imputation, and anomaly detection, which we leave for future work.